 FIGURE AND TABLE LEGENDS:

 Figure 1.
 Tandem Affinity purification of TAP-tagged RpdA.
-A silver-stained 10% SDS-polyacrylamide gel (A) and a western blot probed with the anti-CaBP antibody (B) are displayed.
+A silver-stained 10% SDS-polyacrylamide gel (A) and a western blot probed with the anti-CBP antibody (B) are displayed.
 Lane labeling and loaded volumes are as follows: “M”: 2 µL of 1:10 diluted unstained protein marker (silver stain), 3.5 µL of prestained protein marker (western blot); “Ex”: protein extract sample as prepared in step 2.2.8 (2 µL of 1:10 dilution, 5 µL); “FT”: IgG resin flow-through sample as prepared in step 2.4.3 (2 µL of 1:10 dilution, 5 µL); “AE”: acid eluate of step 2.4.14 (10 µL, 10 µL); “TE”: TEV eluate of overnight elution by TEV cleavage, step 2.4.12 (10 µL, 10 µL); “CFT”: calmodulin eluate (20 µL, 20 µL); “CE”: calmodulin eluate (10 µL, 10 µL).
 Size of selected marker proteins is indicated on the left side of the panels.
 The volumes given in parentheses correspond to sample loadings for silver stain and western blot, respectively.
 Asterisks in the silver-stained gel indicate the RpdA fusion protein.
 The immunoblot (B) was detected with alkaline phosphatase using the BCIP/NBT color development system.

 Figure 2.
 HDAC activity assay under increasing concentrations of trichostatin A. Efficacy of RpdA inhibition was tested with 25 µL of affinity-purified recombinant RpdA (“TE”) and 25 µL of 0, 10, 50, and 500 nM of the HDAC inhibitor TSA diluted in RPMI-1640 medium.
 RPMI was used to assess background activity (“blank”).
 Activities of the final eluate after the second calmodulin affinity step (“CE”) and of an untagged strain after the first affinity purification step (negative control, “Co”) are displayed.
 Activities are shown as percent of enriched RpdA without TSA (100 %, “TE”).
 Error bars indicate the standard deviation of three replicates.
 This figure has been modified from Bauer et al. 20162.